 For Antón-Barco, “Mnemosyne created a new kind of knowledge (visual) that intends to gather, through images, the dispersion –but also the secret coherence– of our entire world.
 It combines the aesthetic paradigm of the visual-form with an epistemic paradigm of knowledge." (:53).
 We intended to show how such a historical strategy for studying visual sources and visual culture could be expanded by means of digital tools.
 This involved creating a hermeneutic collection from the consultation of physical and digital archives and the recompilation of fortuitous connections derived from the principle of good neighbourliness.
 Then, we adopted the computational process of filtering as an interpretative strategy and created a version of Warburg’s montage and homogenization strategies by using adapted conventions from the field of data visualisation, and finally we constructed an interactive tour based on a semi-linear structure that connected the panels through different hypertextual paths.
 These strategies helped us to both create a rich presentation and interpretation of the historical sources and to discover new relationships and readings of the data.
 The iterative workflow of Aventura.js —filtering data, rendering panels, and revising metadata—echoes Warburg’s own endless reordering of the Mnemosyne Atlas.

 A challenge derived from this approach is the defence of subjective selection and interpretation in the context of scholar research in the humanities that use computational tools.
 The use of computation sometimes hides the multiple decisions made in a research project under the guise of supposed mechanical objectivity of computers.
-We, following authors like Drucker (), wanted to make explicit such hermeneutic process and to defend its value.
+We, following authors like Drucker (), wanted to make explicit such a hermeneutic process and to defend its value.
 Collecting is an activity that helps to enrich historical readings of documents, in our case, visual pieces.
 Further research should also work towards a reconciliation between mechanical feature-based problems and the introduction of analytic categories like good neighbourliness.
 At the end, the goal of projects of this nature should be to find fruitful intertwining between user independent mechanistic approaches and interpretative approaches ().

 In this line, one possible enhancement of our method would be to include graphs, adjacency matrices, and other networks representations.
 One potential advantage of our scene-based method is that the Atlas can be, virtually, expanded indefinitely.
 New scenes can be added due to its modular nature and can be integrated into the current interpretation and discoveries.
 Another particular addition would be to track the navigation of users in order to reflect on practices of navigating and adapting an archive.
 The principle of good neighbourliness can be further expanded to connect to different repositories and archives or to allow user feedback and collaborative collections.
 Evaluation and assessments by users could also, in the future, provide insights into how different audiences interpret and interact with the archive, offering valuable perspectives to refine its usability, accessibility, and epistemic affordances.